kavya-chopra/Year3-Term2-Revision/Computer Vision/Computer Vision.md

 		- Detector response R = det(M) - k * (trace(M))^2. (trace is sum of diagnol elems)
 		- I_x = G_x * I,  I_y = G_y * I    where G can be sobel filter, I is image, I_x and I_y are derivatives of image.
 		- Regular harris detector is rotation invariant as you still get same change in intensity if an image is rotated
-		- We can also use Laplcain Gaussian i.e. Gaussian smoothing followed by Laplacian.
+		- We can also use Laplcain of Gaussian i.e. Gaussian smoothing followed by Laplacian.
 Laplacian: sum of second derivatives:![[Pasted image 20230313165650.png]]
 		- second derivative is more sensitive to noise, which is why we first smooth the image before applying laplacian.
 Laplacian of gaussian is laplacian func f convoluted with:![[Pasted image 20230313170036.png]]
 		- To factor in scale in LoG: ![[Pasted image 20230313170727.png]]
 		- Difference of Gaussians (DoG) is a good approximation to normalized LoG and provides convenience in calculating response across diff scales.![[Pasted image 20230313170932.png]]